-I have been meaning to do this post for a while, but I wanted it to be well-researched, well informed and provide you with everything you need to know about the FreeStyle Libre Sensor.
-I’ve been using the Freestyle Libre for over 2 years now, so I want to tell you everything I know about it and my experience.
+This post took me a while to write, but I wanted it to be well-researched, well informed and provide you with everything you need to know about the FreeStyle Libre Sensor.
+I’ve been using the Freestyle Libre for over 4 years now, so I want to tell you everything I know about it and my experience.

 Some of you may have already heard of the FreeStyle Libre Sensor, others may not.
 So, to take an official quote from the Abbot website: